bonomani/devmon/docs/TEMPLATES.md

 There are 2 information on each line:

-- The 'result' can be of different types: String, Integer, OID, ...
+- The `result` can have various types such as String, Integer, numeric OID, etc.
-- The 'index' has type: OID (most of the time it is an Integer)
+- The `index` is of type numeric OID, which can often be reduced to an Integer.

 So depending on the type of our OID we have:
 ```